Trusted by Global Clients & Partners

 min read

-In a bold and unprecedented move, Argentina is on the road to launching its first Citizenship by Investment (CBI) program, joining a small but growing list of nations offering citizenship in exchange for financial investment.
-The legal foundation for Argentina’s citizenship by investment framework was established in mid-2025 and further developed through subsequent regulations.
+In 2026, Argentina is on the road to launching its first Citizenship by Investment (CBI) program, joining a small but growing list of nations offering citizenship in exchange for financial investment.
+The legal foundation for Argentina's citizenship by investment framework was established in mid-2025 and further developed through subsequent regulations.

 The program, expected to open in the second half of 2026, would allow foreign nationals to secure Argentine citizenship by investing into qualified sectors of the national economy.
 It will be the first citizenship by investment program in South America.